newur/blog/content/posts/2020/3/7/1535/index.md

 date: 2021-03-07T15:37:25+01:00
 draft: false
 tags: ["blog", "series", "meta", "preview"]
-description: "Feeding the machine"
+description: "Feeding the machines with HTML heads"
-#ogImage: grind_finer.jpg
+ogImage: card_house_two.jpg
 ---

+Each HTML document consist of to basic building blocks: a `head` and a `body`.
+The body contains the actual content while the head consists mainly of meta information.
+Meta information helps the browser to display the body content in the most appropriate way.
+Furthermore, it helps other machines to make sense of your page.
+Machines can be search engine robots or social media platforms like Twitter or Facebook.
+What do we need in `head` section to make human and robots happy?

+{{< img src="card_house_two.jpg" alt="screenshot of mastodon post with preview pic" loading="lazy">}}

-Have a closer look at a rather minimal, but functional `head` section in my HTML documents.
+Have a closer look at the rather small, but functional `head` section in my HTML documents.

 ```html
 <meta charset="utf-8">